UMBC’s win over Virginia was biggest surprise of 2018

 Playing with poise while dismantling the nation’s best defense, the commuter school known more for its chess prowess than hoops made all the right moves and busted brackets across the country by pulling off one of the most stunning upsets in sports history: No. 16 UMBC 74, No. 1 Virginia 54.

-By joining the likes of underdogs Buster Douglass, Joe Namath and the Miracle on Ice hockey team, the Retrievers were easily the biggest surprise of the 2018 sports year.
+By joining the likes of underdogs Buster Douglas, Joe Namath and the Miracle on Ice hockey team, the Retrievers were easily the biggest surprise of the 2018 sports year.

 “These are the moments that you dream of,” UMBC’s Jairus Lyles said.